MetalBlueberry/chkb/README.md

 ## TODO

 - [x] integrate with cobra cli
+- [x] allow to specify the location of the config file
+- [x] Allow to disable layerFile functionality
+- [x] extract tapDelay to configuration
 - [ ] implement testing run mode. just to see keypresses and final maps
-- [x] allow to specify the location of the config file
 - [ ] easy autoshift functionality for layers
 - [ ] examples
-- [x] Allow to disable layerFile functionality
 - [ ] Implement RESETKEY to start-stop the app in the background
-- [x] extract tapDelay to configuration
+- [ ] add initialLayer as a configuration parameter